AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

     chart.yAxis(0).orientation('right');
 ```

-And here is the demonstration of this feature on the Single-series sample:
+Here is the demonstration of this feature in the Single-series sample:

 {sample}BCT\_AreaChart\_04{sample}

 ### Inversion

-AnyChart allows you to invert any axis: Y, X or any extra axis.
+AnyChart allows you to invert any axis (Y, X or any extra).
 Inversion is controlled by axis **.inverted()**:

 ```
   chart.yScale().inverted(true);